-Jingu, Venerable Shrines related to the Emperor and Imperial Family
+Jingu, Venerable Shrines Related to the Emperor and Imperial Family

 Ise Jingu Shrine

 Jingu, worship the ancestral deity, AmaterasuーOmikami.
-It is customary to pray at Geku first and then Naiku of two main shrines in that order.
+It is customary to pray at Geku first and then Naiku of the two main shrines in that order.
 Why?

 (写真提供:神宮司庁/ Jingushicho :Jingu Administration Office)